LocationTil Til, Santiago Metropolitan Region, Chile

 Collaborating ArchitectsJavier Lorenzo, Gonzalo Arteche

-From the architect.
+Text description provided by the architects.
 This project was built with funds donated by Latin America Holcim Cement company employee´s and Holcim Chile (Polpaico) cement company, for the victims of the 8.8 earthquake that struck Chile on February 27th, 2010.
 For this project we were asked to incorporate the five principles of sustainability defined by the Holcim Foundation into three classroom modules to be installed in a low income school affected by the earthquake, located on the outskirts of the Santiago Metropolitan Region.

 Innovation and transferability-Progress